 Advisory committee

-DEQ did not convene an advisory committee because the proposed rules would not create new control measures.
+DEQ did not convene an advisory committee because the proposed rules would not create new control measures, they will only extend the applicability of current control measures for another ten years, as required under the federal Clean Air Act.

 DEQ consulted with the Middle Rogue Metropolitan Planning Organization Technical Advisory Committee during development of the limited maintenance plans to confirm that regional emissions analyses and modeling would no longer be needed to demonstrate conformity and to discuss the schedule for this rulemaking.

 Housing cost